stinkfloyd/standupstanddown-fe/infoGuide.md

 > a select field on the Sprint View page that can toggle bootstrap themes for any view

-* default: dark, outline dark, accent: light, outline-light
+[] default: dark, outline dark, accent: light, outline-light

-* "evening": info, text-dark, text-secondary,
+[] "evening": info, text-dark, text-secondary,

-* "dark mode": text-white bg-dark secondary: danger
+[] "dark mode": text-white bg-dark secondary: danger

-* "A.G.E.": success
+[] "A.G.E.": success

+[] team names capitalize each word in string

 ### Info Popovers